Skip to main content

 rate_limit(...)--Token bucket rate limiting

-transactionalflag-Wrap in database transaction with outbox pattern for jobs/workflows
+transactionalbooltrueWrap in database transaction with outbox pattern for jobs/workflows.
+Set transactional = false to opt out.

 logstring-Log level override